Doplax/KeepCoding_DesarolloFrontEndJavaScript/frontend/README.md

 - [ ] Send form data to backend to save the new ad

 ### Login
-- [ ] Create HTML structure for login form
+- [ x ] Create HTML structure for login form
 - [ ] Implement UI states (loading, error, success)
 - [ ] Authenticate the user against the backend and store JWT token